qteab/nest-config/README.md

 Note that `zod` is a peer-dependency and must be installed separately.

 ## Quick start
-Import and use the module with a list of secrets to preload.
+Import and configure the module in the following way
 ```ts
 import { ConfigModule, ConfigService, DEVELOPMENT } from '@qte/nest-config'
 import { z } from 'zod'